 The Equation for Moment of Inertia for Circular Cross Section:

 The moment of inertia for a circular cross-section is given by I=πd4/64 where d=Diameter of the circle.
 In a similar way, the moment of area of a pipe is given by I=π(D4-d4)/64 Where D=Pipe OD and d=Pipe ID.

-The following image provides area moment of inertia formula for few more common shapes.
+The following image provides the area moment of inertia formula for some more common shapes.

 Units of Moment of Inertia

-The unit of mass moment of inertia in SI unit system is kg.m2 and in FPS unit system is lbf·ft·s2
+The unit of mass moment of inertia in the SI unit system is kg.m2 and in the FPS unit system is lbf·ft·s2

-The unit of an area moment of inertia in SI unit is m4 and in FPS unit system is inches4.
+The unit of an area moment of inertia in the SI unit is m4 and in the FPS unit system is inches4.

 Polar Moment of Inertia

 The polar moment of inertia is defined with respect to an axis perpendicular to the area considered.
 It provides a beam’s ability to resist torsion or twisting.
 The polar moment of inertia (J) of a circular area is given by J=πd4/32.

 - Mass moment of inertia provides a measure of an object’s resistance to change in the rotation direction.